webaxones/core/README.md

 - an *Editor Category* like **Block Category** or **Block Pattern Category**<br>
 - a **Custom Role**

+There is a [wiki on this repo](https://github.com/webaxones/core/wiki), or faster below.

 ## 1- Create a folder for your plugin

 ```bash